top of page

 Anselm Keifer — Brünhilde Grane (Brunhild Grane), 1979 — Collage of woodcuts on paper with acrylic and shellac, mounted on canvas

 As an artist Keifer is truly impressive for a number of reasons, one of which is his versatility whilst maintaining consistent quality through many mediums and ways of making.
 Draughtsman, painter in watercolour, oil painter, photographer, sculpter, book maker, performer, installation artist.
-Because this exhibition is focussed on his earlier work, I should also mention his transformation of a vast swathe of former industrial land at Barjac in France, truly worthy of the german term gesamkunstwerk, or 'total work of art'.
+Because this exhibition is focussed on his earlier work, I should also mention his later transformation of a vast swathe of former industrial land at Barjac in France, truly worthy of the german term gesamkunstwerk, or 'total work of art'.

 I highly recommend the film Over Your Cities Grass Will Grow, which offers a fascinating insight into Keifer at work.